Endoscopy for affine Hecke categories: Notations and conventions

 There are some variants of $\bbb$.
 Let $\bub$ (resp. $\bbu$, $\buu$) be the moduli stack of $G$-bundles on $\p^1$ with a $U$-reduction (resp. a $B$-reduction, a $U$-reduction) at zero and a $B^-$-reduction (resp. a $U^-$-reduction, a $U^-$-reduction) at infinity.
 There are natural smooth maps from each variant to $\bbb$ as a $U$-reduction gives a $B$-reduction naturally.
-In particular, $\buu$ is a $T \times T$-bundle over $\bbb$.
+In particular, $\buu$ is a $T \times T$-bundle over $\bbb$, which implies that $\buu$ is smooth.
 The stratification of $\bbb$ gives rise to a stratification of each variant.
-Define $\bubw$ as the strata indexed by $w$ of $\bub$.
+Define $\bubw$ as the stratum indexed by $w$ of $\bub$.
 Similarly, we can define $\buuw$, $\bubgw$ etc.

 We will also consider bundles with parahoric level structures.
 Let $\bcu$ be the moduli stack of $G$-bundle on $\p^1$ with a full level structure at zero and a $U^-$-reduction at infinity.
-That is, $\bcu$ classifies the data of $(\sE, F_\infty, \tau)$, where $\sE$ is a $G$-bundle on $\p^1$, $F_\infty$ is a $U^-$-reduction at infinity and $\tau$ is a trivialization of the restriction of $\sE$ to the formal disc at zero, which is identified with Spec $\fq((t))$.
+That is, $\bcu$ classifies the data of $(\sE, F_\infty, \tau)$, where $\sE$ is a $G$-bundle on $\p^1$, $F_\infty$ is a $U^-$-reduction at infinity and $\tau$ is a trivialization of the restriction of $\sE$ to the formal disc at zero, which is identified with Spec $\fq[[t]]$.
 Notice that $\gk$ naturally acts on $\bcu$ from the right (see \cite[Construction 4.2.2]{Y1}).

 Let $\bsu$ be the quotient stack of $\bcu$ by $\bius$, that is the moduli stack of $G$-bundles on $\p^1$ with a $\bius$-level structure at zero and a $U^-$-reduction at infinity.
 From its construction, we know that $\bsu$ is locally of finite type (\cite[Corollary 4.2.6]{Y1}) and it is naturally stratified with the index set $\{w: ws <w\}$.
-Denote $\bsuw$ be the strata corresponding to $w$.
+Let $\bsuw$ be the stratum corresponding to $w$.

 \begin{exmp} When $G=GL_2$ and $s$ is the non-affine simple reflection, $\bsu$ classifies the data of $(\sE_0 \supset \sE_1 \supset \sE_2=\sE_0 \otimes \co_{\p^1}(-\infty), \gamma, \gamma_0, \gamma_1)$, where $\co_{\p^1}(-\infty)$ is the ideal sheaf of $\infty$ in $\p^1$, $\sE_0$ and $\sE_1$ are vector bundles of rank $2$ on $\p^1$ such that $\sE_0 / \sE_1$ is of length $1$, $\gamma_i$ are isomorphisms $\sE_i/ \sE_{i+1} \xra{\sim} \delta_\infty$ for $i=0,1$, $\gamma$ is an isomorphism $\sE_{0}/ \sE_{0}\otimes \co_{\p^1}(-0) \xra{\sim} \delta_0^{\oplus 2}$, $\delta_0$ and $\delta_\infty$ are the skyscraper sheaf at $0$ and $\infty$ respectively. \end{exmp}